 - A week’s pay, for the purposes of calculating the basic award for unfair dismissal and statutory redundancy pay, increases from £525 to £538.

 - The maximum compensatory award for unfair dismissal increases from £86,444 to £88,519.

 - The Vento bands for injury to feelings awards in discrimination and whistleblowing claims shall be increased as follows:

 - Lower band £900 to £9,000 (less serious cases).

 - Middle band £9,000 to £27,000 (cases that do not merit an award in the upper band).

 - Upper band £27,000 to £45,000 (most serious cases), with the most exceptional cases exceeding £45,000.

 Consilia Legal are trusted employment law solicitors in Leeds, offering legal advice and representation on all aspects of Employment Law.
 We are here to guide and help you through the complexities in employment law in the COVID-19 pandemic.
+Our Solicitors specialise in Unfair Dismissals, Redundancy Matters and Employment Settlement Agreements in Leeds and across the UK.
 Contact us to discuss your employment law issues.